louisjclaridge/SOFT162/README.md

 # SOFT162

 This was my first project completed at university.
-The app is based on a careers site and used javascript to fill table rows with hard-coded values.
+The app is based on a careers site and uses javascript to fill table rows with hard-coded values.

 Grade Achieved: 65%